UnityJG/Food-Insecurity-in-DC/README.md

 - Does not include other ways to get groceries
 - Incomplete original data
 ## How to Use
 - Use this data for data analysis, trends over time, and data visualization.
+- Blue Highlight: I conducted the research.
+- Gray Highlight: Years not included in data analysis.
+- Yellow Highlight: Stores excluded from analysis (due to unverified opening and closing dates).
 ## Transparency Note
 This dataset has been cleaned for clarity.
 All cleaning steps are documented.